 ODM does a grave disservice to its hard-working Ohioans laboring in low-paying jobs by allowing the misconception to persist that health insurance is being "given away" to households of people who are taking advantage of public benefits.
 According to ODM's own statistics, a work requirement is not needed in Ohio to encourage work.
-A full 95% of the 700,000 in the Group VIII population is either working or unable to work due to age, health, caregiving responsibilities, or other valid barriers.1
+ODM anticipates that a full 95% of the 709,923 people receiving Medicaid as part of the Group VIII expansion will be either working or unable to work due to age, health, caregiving responsibilities, or other valid barriers.1